The Buzz on Maggie

 The Buzz on Maggie is an American animated television series created by Dave Polsky for Disney Channel.
 The series centers on an ambitious and expressive tween fly named Maggie Pesky and her family and friends.
 The show is set in Stickyfeet, a city for insects located in a junkyard.
-While conceptualizing the series, Polsky wanted it to contain a playful aspect at adolescence and director Dave Wasson formed the overall look of the characters, being heavily influenced by early Walt Disney cartoon shorts.
+While conceptualizing the series, Polsky wanted it to contain a playful view of adolescence and director Dave Wasson formed the overall look of the characters, being heavily influenced by early Walt Disney cartoon shorts.
 The Buzz on Maggie was Disney's first series to be fully animated in Adobe Flash, a process done by Bardel Entertainment and Future Thought Productions.
-The series was produced in widescreen, but was broadcast in 4:3 aspect ratio due to Disney Channel's lack of an HD feed at the time.
+The series was produced in widescreen, but was cropped to a 4:3 aspect ratio when aired on television due to Disney Channel's lack of an HD feed at the time.

-The Buzz on Maggie premiered on June 17, 2005 and received positive reviews from television critics, many of whom praised its humor, voice acting and writing.
-Despite this, only one season was produced and the series aired its final episode on May 27, 2006.
-The theme song “Just the Way I Am”, performed by Canadian singer Skye Sweetnam, was also met with critical praise and a Daytime Emmy Award nomination in 2006.
+The Buzz on Maggie premiered on June 17, 2005, and received positive reviews from television critics, many of whom praised its humor, voice acting, and writing.
+Despite this, a single season of 21 episodes was produced.
+The series aired its final episode on May 27, 2006.

+The theme song "Just the Way I Am", performed by Canadian singer Skye Sweetnam, was also met with critical praise and a Daytime Emmy Award nomination in 2006.
 During its run, The Buzz on Maggie also received an Annie Award nomination for its character design.

 Plot

-The Buzz on Maggie follows Maggie Pesky (Jessica DiCicco), an expressive 13-year-old fly and her family; parents Chauncey (Brian Doyle-Murray) and Frieda (Susan Tolsky); brothers Aldrin (David Kaufman) and Pupert (Thom Adcox); and sister Bella (Tara Strong), who is still a maggot.
+The Buzz on Maggie follows Maggie Pesky (Jessica DiCicco), an expressive 13-year-old fly and her family; parents Chauncey (Brian Doyle-Murray) and Frieda (Susan Tolsky); older brother Aldrin (David Kaufman), younger brother Pupert (Thom Adcox); and baby sister Bella (Tara Strong).
 The family resides in an old milk carton in a suburban fly metropolis called Stickyfeet, which is located in a dump.
 Maggie has an ambitious and adventurous personality and aspires to become a rock star.
 Her approach to life often suffers unexpected consequences that puts herself in jeopardy, as she often follows her own impulses although they go against the rules or her parents' wishes.
 However, she ultimately learns her lesson, which was one of the core themes for the show's conception.

 Maggie attends a junior high school called Buzzdale Academy with her best friend Rayna Cartflight (Cree Summer) and nemesis Dawn Swatworthy (Tara Strong).
-The school's staff include the sneaky Principal Peststrip (Jeff Bennett), pompous Mr. Bugspit (Curtis Armstrong) and gruff Mrs. Wingston (Candi Milo).
+The school's staff include the sneaky Principal Peststrip (Jeff Bennett), pompous History teacher Mr. Bugspit (Curtis Armstrong), and gruff STEM teacher Mrs. Wingston (Candi Milo).
 The Buzz on Maggie uses a slapstick comedy style and relies slightly on gross-out humor.
 It also includes several insect aspects, such as flies' appetite for spoiled and rotten food.
 The show features various references to pop culture and common themes, such as sibling rivalry and peer pressure, from a fly's point of view.